-19. Pursuant to the right of to grant doctoral degrees in the field of biology in the natural sciences conferred by the ESSM, the LSMU has a Doctoral Degree Committee in the field of biology.
+19. Pursuant to the doctoral rights granted by the ESSM, there is Biology Doctoral Committee in the field of Natural science.

 20. The Senate establishes a Doctoral Committee consisting of at least 9 scientists of high international standing working at the University (holding positions filled by competition or having had at least 0.5 FTE at the institution in the last three years) for a period of four years, and approves the Chairperson of the Doctoral Committee.
 A member of the Doctoral Committee may serve as chairperson of the Committee for a maximum of two consecutive 4-year terms.
 A single researcher may be a member of no more than two Doctoral Committees.
 The Doctoral Committee may also include scientists of high international standing from foreign research and education institutions with which an international cooperation agreement has been signed for participation in the doctoral process.
-The agreement must lay down the conditions for the participation of a researcher from a foreign research and education institution in the activities of the Doctoral Committee and ensure continuity in the event of a change of foreign member.
+The agreement must lay down the conditions for the Doctoral Committee and ensure continuity in the event of a change of foreign member.
 The agreement is concluded for a period of 5 years at the least.